MGGemme/Miranda-Portfolio/README.md

 - Achieved AUC of 0.87 and applied L2 regularization & dropout layers

 ### Predicting Medical Expenses & Smoking Likelihood
+- Built predictive models in R to estimate individual medical costs and likelihood of smoking using demographic and health data.
-- Applied Ridge, Lasso, and GBM in R
+- Applied Ridge, Lasso, and Gradient Boosting (GBM) to optimize performance and interpret key drivers of cost and behavior.
-- Engineered features and reduced prediction error by 12%
+- Engineered features and reduced prediction error by 12% across test sets.

 ---